ASilentBond/Documentation/FAQ.md

 5. Confirm the change, usually by clicking a "Save" or "Confirm" button.

 Keep in mind that some games may have restrictions or limitations on username changes, such as a cooldown period between changes or specific rules for acceptable usernames.
 Be sure to review the game's policies and guidelines regarding username changes.

+---

+# What should I do if I forgot my password?

+**Answer:** If you've forgotten your password, don't worry; you can reset it easily by following these steps:

+1. On the game's login screen, look for a "Forgot Password?" or "Reset Password" option.

+2. Click on this option, and it will usually take you to a password reset page.

+3. Provide the email address associated with your game account.

+4. Check your email inbox for a password reset link.
+It should arrive shortly.

+5. Click on the reset link in your email.
+This will take you to a page where you can set a new password for your account.

+6. Create a strong and secure password.
+It's essential to use a combination of letters, numbers, and special characters for security.

+7. Confirm the new password and save your changes.

+8. You should now be able to log in to your game account with the new password.

+If you encounter any difficulties during this process, consider checking your email's spam or junk folder for the reset link.
+Additionally, ensure that you have access to the email address associated with your game account.

+If you're still having trouble resetting your password, don't hesitate to [contact our support team](contact.md).
+They'll be happy to assist you in recovering your account.